Gen*cides You Should Care About

 —————————————————————

-Here are a list of genocides that have not been formally declared by a government or international organization, since 2020, but either have past genocides that are unresolved (DRC and Syria), pending genocide cases (Gaza), or are North Korea.
-Mostly, this distinction is pedantic.
+Here are a list of genocides that have not been formally declared by a government or international organization, since 2020, but either have past genocides that are unresolved (DRC and Syria), pending genocide cases (Gaza), or are North Korea:

 Democratic Republic of the Congo (DRC)